 Share: Youth communicate what they have learned through blog posts, presentations to zoo visitors, or school and community events.

-Our program goals are as follows:
+Our program goals were as follows:

 Participating students demonstrate increased science literacy and skills in topics covered by program activities.